miurahr/sedutil-linux/README.md

 ## Building

-You can build the binary with `cmake`
+You can build the binary with `cmake`.
+Curreltly it is supported only for 64-bit Linux OS for IA architecture(amd64).